JCSDA/jedi-docs/docs/FAQ/FAQ.rst

 1. Manually ``git checkout`` the correct branch for the package.
 This can be done without internet access.
 2. Or, replace the ``UPDATE`` keyword with ``NOREMOTE`` in the ``ecbuild_bundle()`` command.

-If at some point you need to fetch changes from a remote repository, this can be done with ``git`` in a separate terminal window connected to the login-node.
+If at some point you need to fetch changes from a remote repository, this can be done with ``make update`` in a separate terminal window connected to the login-node.
 Once the fetch and checkout are complete, the build can proceed on the compute node without internet access.